snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/sharepoint-server-connector.md

 - Microsoft Entra ID based authentication is supported for Graph Connector Agent versions 3.1.2.0 and above.
 Upgrade your agent before proceeding.
 See [Install Graph Connector Agent](graph-connector-agent.md) to learn more.
 - Microsoft Entra ID based authentication is supported only for SharePoint Server Edition.
 Take the path released in November 2024 (patch 16.0.17928.20238) or later from [SharePoint Updates](https://learn.microsoft.com/officeupdates/sharepoint-updates).
-- You will need to set up OpenID Connect (OIDC) with Microsoft Entra ID.
+- You'll need to set up OpenID Connect (OIDC) with Microsoft Entra ID.
 Hence, ensure that SharePoint must use HTTPS as OpenID Connect (OIDC) step requires HTTPS.

 ##### Steps

 - [Download](https://www.microsoft.com/en-us/download/details.aspx?id=47594) Microsoft Entra ID Connect.
 - Follow [steps](https://learn.microsoft.com/entra/identity/hybrid/connect/how-to-connect-install-roadmap#install-azure-ad-connect) to install Microsoft Entra ID Connect.
-- Setup and enable OpenID Connect (OIDC) with Microsoft Entra ID using the steps [here](https://learn.microsoft.com/en-us/sharepoint/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad).
-This step will require you to setup third party application in your Azure portal.
+- Set up and enable OpenID Connect (OIDC) with Microsoft Entra ID using the steps [here](https://learn.microsoft.com/en-us/sharepoint/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad).
+This step will require you to set up third party application in your Azure portal.
 Ensure that you have admin rights to perform this step.

 ###### Configure "Expose an API"